GlenAshwood/VagrantProject/README.md

 ```

 ## Troubleshooting
-There shouldnt be any issues with the application servers unless you make changes to the app.js file or syntax errors.
-If you do update the app.js, you will need to restart PM2 to see those changes.
+There shouldnt be any issues with the application servers unless you make changes to the app.js file or have syntax errors.
+If you do update app.js, you will need to restart PM2 to see those changes.

 # Cleanup